R1shal1n/APT-Attack-Simulation/Iranian APT/Charming Kitten/README.md

 <img width="1177" height="700" alt="word-image-353730-175304-5-1177x700" src="https://github.com/user-attachments/assets/3c5ea612-6b8c-4b75-bca0-f0df1a23c0d0" />

-The attack group delivered a malicious Excel and Word files designed to mimic the target’s internal financial records.
+In another wave the attack group delivered a malicious Excel and Word files designed to mimic the target’s internal financial records.
 The lure appeared as a legitimate spreadsheet containing payment details and cash flow projections.

 The infected document included specific references to “Engineering, Construction & Marine Services” and used local currency (AED), along with realistic transaction descriptions such as “Payroll Payments via WPS” making it highly convincing to the target.